codinglabsong/aging-gan/README.md

 ## Features
 - **CycleGAN Architecture** - ResNet‑style "encoder-residual-decoder" generators and PatchGAN discriminators.
 In addition to adversarial loss, cycle‑consistency loss was used to preserve content/structure.
 Moreover, identity loss was added to preserve color and style of the original image.
 - **Data Pipeline & Preprocessing** - deterministic train/val/test splits, on-the-fly augmentations, unpaired DataLoader that pairs Young (18–28) and Old (40+) faces at each batch.
-- **Training Utilities & Efficiency** - gradient clipping to stabilize adversarial updates, separate generator/discriminator learning rates with linear decay for latter half of training, mixed precision via `accelerate` for 2× speed/memory improvements, and checkpoint archiving.
+- **Training Utilities & Efficiency** - gradient clipping to stabilize adversarial updates, separate generator/discriminator learning rates with linear decay for latter half of training, mixed precision via `accelerate` for 2× speed/memory improvements, and checkpointing models with per-epoch generated sample images for evaluation.
 - **Evaluation** - FID (Frechet Inception Distance) evaluation on validation and test splits.
 - **Weights & Biases Logging** - track losses and metrics during training.
 - **Inference Utilities** - command-line interface for image generation on user input.